ironmansoftware/csharp-winform-designer/README.md

-# C# Windows From Designer for VS Code
+# C# Windows Form Designer for VS Code

 Documentation and Issues tracker for the C# WinForm Designer for VS Code